Guidelines for agrochemical registrants

 Note: Some regulatory authorities may require residue data on samples of juice and pomace (recycled for animal feed).
 Consideration may need to be given to the inclusion of these commodities when establishing the study protocol.

-Fermentation and wine quality study
+Fermentation and wine quality studies

 Fermentation and wine quality studies are performed to provide the wine industry with the knowledge and assurance that the active constituent or product is not going to have a detrimental effect on fermentation or wine quality.
 Such an effect could include the formation of off-flavours or aromas due to the breakdown of the active constituent itself.
+AWRI’s commercial arm, Affinity Labs, offers fermentation and wine quality studies as a service.

 Fruit condition must be sound as wine made from spoiled, mouldy or unripe fruit will not be suitable for a fermentation or wine quality assessment.
 The grapes should be harvested at commercial quality or ripeness (21–26°Brix) and it is recommended that a °Brix reading be taken prior to harvest.
 Ideally, the fruit should be at a similar level of maturity (based on °Brix) across the different treatments.
 It is strongly advised that samples be frozen as soon as possible after harvest as these studies rely heavily on good fruit quality to ensure the best outcome.